fanzhangg/FoodTracker/README.md

 ## Work with View Controllers

 - Property list: a structured text file that contains essential configuration information about the app

+## Implement a Custom Control

+- Initializing a view:
+  - Programmatically initialize the view: `init(frame:)`
+    - A class automatically inherit all of their super class's designated initializer
+    - ! inherit any superclass initializer if you implement any initializer
+    - Must implement all `required` initializer & mark the initializers as `required`
+  - Load the view from storyboard: `init?(coder:)`